Jon Anderson: 2004–2009: Resuming solo career

-2010–present: Solo work, collaborations, Yes feat.
+2010–2023: Solo work, collaborations, Yes feat.
 ARW and tours

 In 2010, Anderson and Wakeman resumed touring as Anderson/Wakeman and released their first collaborative album, The Living Tree.
 In June 2011, Anderson released his fourteenth solo album Survival & Other Stories.
 He invited people to submit music to him online and used them as the basis for the new material.
 In October 2011, Anderson released a single-track EP entitled Open, a 20-minute piece with a group of additional musicians including orchestral arrangements and a choir.
 In 2012, Anderson continued work on a sequel to Olias of Sunhillow.
 In January 2013, he announced that the project is named The Songs of Zamran: Son of Olias.

 In 2013, Anderson performed solo shows worldwide, including Australia, North America, Europe, and Iceland, followed by a North and South American tour from February 2014.
 Later in 2014, a charity single featuring Anderson and Matt Malley entitled "The Family Circle" was released.

-From 2014 to 2016, Anderson collaborated on a recording and touring project with violinist and composer Jean-Luc Ponty named Anderson Ponty.
+From 2014 to 2016, Anderson collaborated on a recording and touring project with violinist and composer Jean-Luc Ponty named Anderson Ponty Band.
 He announced the project in July 2014, with the intent on releasing an album of original songs and music the two had written in their own careers with new arrangements.
 Ponty stated: "The idea is to keep our musical personalities and the original sounds, but the production will be more modern".
-The pair toured with a backing band from 2014 to 2016 and released a live album and DVD, Better Late Than Never.
+The pair toured with a backing band from 2014 to 2016 and released a live album and DVD, Better Late Than Never directed by Anderson collaborator Sean McKee.
+The concert film aired nationwide in America on American Public Television stations.

 During his time collaborating with Ponty, Anderson was also working on a studio album with Swedish guitarist and songwriter Roine Stolt.
 Their album Invention of Knowledge was released in 2016, and features various members of Stolt's band the Flower Kings as additional musicians.

+In 2016, Anderson and Emmy-nominated composer and multi-instrumentalist Sean McKee performed at the NAMM convention to demonstrate music software Lumit Audio, which was used for the writing and recording of their song entitled "You Are The Computer".
+The performance saw McKee play a then prototype Inspired Instruments Lineage MIDI Guitar.